Cassette deck: Auto reverse for automated sequential playback of both cassette sides

 In later years, an auto-reverse feature appeared that allowed the deck to play (and, in some decks, record) on both sides of the cassette without the operator having to manually remove, flip, and re-insert the cassette.
 Most auto-reverse machines use a four-channel head, one pair for each direction, with only two channels connected to the electronics at a time.
-Auto-reverse decks employ a for each side.
+Auto-reverse decks employ a roller for each side.
 Since the second capstan and pinch roller use the same opening in the cassette shell normally used for the erase head, such decks must fit the erase head into the center opening in the shell along with the record and play head.